swcarpentry/DEPRECATED-bc/intermediate/make/02-patterns.md

 When Make sees multiple rules for the same target, it uses the union of all those rules' prerequisites as the target's actual set of prerequisites.
 However, the automatic variable `$^` in the rule is still just that rule's prerequisite list.

+FIXME: I don't think this is correct.
+Make will pass the entire union as `$^`

 It's a bit of a hack, but it means that our command line has exactly what we want it to have.